-This article is part 5 of a series of reflections on WandaVision season 1.
+This article is part 5 of a series of reflections on WandaVision.
 This article reflects on episode 5, titled On a Very Special Episode.
 Spoilers ensue.
 You have been warned.

 The walls Wanda Maximoff has created around her reality are starting to crack.
 Episode five of WandaVision was emotional for me to watch because I can’t help relating to how desperately Wanda is struggling to maintain control of the world she created for herself, a projected world giving Wanda the life she’s always wanted.